Policy Brief Series: Farm Bill 2023

 - USDA’s changes to the Thrifty Food Plan (TFP) in 2021 have increased spending estimates by more than a quarter trillion dollars over ten years.
 The TFP and other factors used in calculating SNAP benefits will be prime targets for introducing cost reductions into the 2023 Farm Bill.

-The series was edited by Maria Marshall, Professor, James and Lois Ackerman Chair in Agricultural Economics, Extension & Outreach Coordinator.
+The series was written by Roman Keeney, Associate Professor of Agricultural Economics, and edited by Maria Marshall, Professor, James and Lois Ackerman Chair in Agricultural Economics, Extension & Outreach Coordinator.